You’ve spent months, or even years, planning your restaurant.

 First, invite the media and your mayor (or another ranking official from your town) to attend a ribbon cutting ceremony at your restaurant’s grand opening.
 Second, invite friends, family and investors—any cheerleaders and supporters who made the restaurant possible.
 Third, invite more influencers, local social media celebrities who can create buzz and draw a crowd, to your grand opening.

 Invite media and influencers to the grand opening to create buzz for your restaurant, and invite friends and family to express your gratitude for their support.

 Who should you include in your grand opening guest list?

 - Local influencers and bloggers

-- Chefs, food critics, and other local industry personalities
+- Chefs, food critics and other local industry personalities

-3. Give freebies to attendees
+4. Give freebies or special offers to attendees

 Run a crazy giveaway on your restaurant’s opening day.
 Take a cue from Philadelphia-based Rita’s Water Ice, which has been giving away free Italian ice on the first day of spring for the last 20 years.
 The giveaway draws crowds and media attention.